-What is personal banking?
+What is Personal Banking?

-Personal bankers help clients manage their money so as to balance risk and return.
+Personal bankers help clients manage their money to balance risk and return.
 These personal banker professionals must have knowledge of the banking industry and about different investment and savings products offered.
 The academic and licensing requirements for a personal banker may differ depending on the services provided.